Adversarial Attack on Attackers: Post-Process to Mitigate Black-Box Score-Based Query Attacks: Experiments

 We use 8 DNNs, which are mostly WideResNets \cite{ZagoruykoK16} as in \cite{croce2021robustbench}.
 The pre-trained models of PNI \cite{he2019parametric} / TRS \cite{yang2021trs} are ResNet-20 \cite{he2016deep}, and we also test ResNeXt-101 \cite{xie2017aggregated} in ImageNet.
 Other studied DNNs come from RobustBench \cite{croce2021robustbench} and torchvision \cite{paszke2019pytorch} as specified in Appendix \ref{apd:setting}.
 AT models are tested using the same bound as in AT, if not otherwise stated.
 We use all 10K CIFAR-10 testing samples.
 For ImageNet, we randomly-select 1K validation samples from all 1K classes respectively (1 image in 1 class) to eliminate the class bias as in \cite{chen2021querynet}.
 All images are rescaled to $[0, 1]$, and the ImageNet ones are resized to $224 \times 224$.
-Before feeding them to DNNs, we quantify images to 8-bit, imitating the real-case 8-bit image setting as in \cite{chen2021querynet}.
-Experiments are performed on an NVIDIA Tesla A100 GPU but could be run on any GPU with over 4GB memory.
+Before feeding them to DNNs, we quantify images to 8-bit, imitating the real-case 8-bit image setting \cite{chen2021querynet}.
+Experiments are performed on an NVIDIA Tesla A100 GPU (a GPU with 4GB+ memory works).
+Our code is available at \url{https://github.com/Sizhe-Chen/AAA}.

 As defenders, we are concerned about DNN's remaining accuracy after it being attacked by SQAs for a certain query times.
 Thus, we report such \emph{SQA adversarial accuracy} after $100$ and $2500$ queries, reflecting DNN's performance under mild and extreme SQAs.
 We include the average query times, another metric commonly used by attackers, in Appendix \ref{apd:computation}.
 To measure the calibration, the expected calibration error (ECE) \cite{naeini2015obtaining} is commonly used.
 ECE divides all $N$ testing samples into $M$ bins, and each bin contains samples with confidence ranging from the $m^\text{th}$ quantile to the ${(m+1)}^\text{th}$ quantile of $[0, 1]$.
 Then ECE is calculated by the difference between accuracy and confidence as $\frac{1}{N} \sum_{m=1}^{M} \left| \sum_{i \in B_{m}} \mathbf{1}(\hat{y}_i = y_i) - \sum_{i \in B_{m}} \hat{p_i}^{\hat{y_i}} \right|$, where $\hat{y}_i$ is the predicted label of the $i^\text{th}$ sample in the $m^\text{th}$ bin $B_m$, and $\hat{p_i}^{\hat{y_i}}$ represents the probability confidence of this prediction.